What is Block Play?

 The building blocks of learning maths

-When children play with building blocks, it opens up a valuable opportunity to introduce or practise some simple but important maths ideas.
+When children play with building blocks (Block Play), it opens up a valuable opportunity to introduce or practise some simple but important maths ideas.
 By getting involved in block play, you can help children learn colours, understand size, identify shapes and work out the position of different blocks.

 Math concepts gained from block play: